The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 scary reification of fat egos (or just scared people), retaining

 this humility and respect is key.
+My institution seems to have

 - (As First Teacher taught Second Teacher) Never beg.